AdaCore/gnatstudio/docs/users_guide/projects.rst

 GPS to copy the file to the project extension's directory.
 GPS may also create some new project files in that directory, if necessary, and automatically reload the project as needed.
-From that point on, if you use the menu :menuselection:`File --> Open From Project`, GPS uses the file from the project extension.
+From that point on, if you use the menu :menuselection:`Find --> Find File in Project`, GPS uses the file from the project extension.
 Open editors will still edit the same files they previously contained, so you should open the new file in them if needed.